flutter/website/README.md

 > git pull; git submodule update --init --remote
 > ```

-### 3. Run installation scripts
+### 3. Run installation scripts:-

 > NOTE: It is safe to (re-)run all of the commands and scripts given below even if you already have the required packages installed.

-**Open a bash terminal/command window** and execute the following commands:
+**Open a bash terminal/command window** and execute the following commands:-

 1. <code>cd <i>\<path-to-this-repo></i></code> &nbsp;&nbsp;# change to
    **root of this repo**
 1. `source ./tool/env-set.sh` &nbsp;&nbsp;#
-   initialize environment variables; install/use required Node & Ruby version
+   initialize environment variables; install/use required Node & Ruby version.
 1. `./tool/before-install.sh` &nbsp;&nbsp;#
-   install core set of required tools
+   install core set of required tools.
 1. `./tool/install.sh` &nbsp;&nbsp;#
-   install everything else needed to build this site
+   install everything else needed to build this site.

 > IMPORTANT:
-> - Any time you create a **new terminal/command window** to work on
+> - Any time you create a **new terminal/command window** to work on.
 >   this repo, **repeat steps 1 and 2** above.
 > - If you upgrade Dart then rerun all of the steps above.

-## Developing
+## Developing:-

  1. Create a branch.
  1. Make your changes.